-A module is 5 weeks in length for HVAC/R, 5 weeks for Medical Assisting, 5 weeks for Dental Assisting, 5 weeks for Medical Coding Specialist, and 5 weeks for Welding and Welding & Pipefitting.
+A module is 5 weeks in length for HVAC/R Technician, 5 weeks for Medical Assisting, 5 weeks for Dental Assisting, 5 weeks for Medical Coding Specialist, 5 weeks for Industrial, Commercial and Residential Electrician, and 5 weeks for Welding and Welding & Pipefitting.
 Completion of subjects is a completed module.
 Per the U.S. Department of Education regulations, one semester hour equals 30 clock hours of instruction.
 This institution recognizes work outside of class with additional approved outside clock hours, as evidenced by class syllabi.
 All outside work is consistent with each program's goals and objectives and policies and procedures relative to the academic program.